 Jonathan Hopfner is a partner at New Narrative.
 He is a former Reuters News editor.

 Juliana Liu is senior editor at Inkstone, an award-winning daily multimedia online magazine focusing on China-related stories.
 Before founding Inkstone, which is a unit of the South China Morning Post, she was the BBC’s Hong Kong Correspondent from 2012 to 2017.
 Before that, she had a variety of international on-air roles with BBC News.
 She started her journalistic career as a Beijing Correspondent at Reuters.
 She is also the immediate past president of the Foreign Correspondents’ Club of Hong Kong.

 Karen Kong is a senior lecturer of the Faculty of Law, the University of Hong Kong and Deputy Director of the LLM in Human Rights Programme at the University of Hong Kong.
-She teaches and researches in the area of socio-economic rights, constitutional law and administrative law.
+She teaches and researches in the area of socio-economic rights, public interest litigation, constitutional law and administrative law.

 Lo Yan Wai is a veteran journalist.
 She is the Director-producer of “Vanished Archives”, a documentary of the Hong Kong 1967 riots.
 Lo served as a principal producer for “Sunday Report” at HKTVB and headed Public Affairs Department in Vancouver Fairchild Television Newsroom.
 She has founded Studio for Public Humanities Limited since 2012 with a documentation focus in the history of Hong Kong.
 Her articles are published in various media.